Bishwas-py/deviser-club/README.md

 # Deviser Club : A Multi Blogging Platform with Ruby On Rails
+> Open source medium alternative: A discussion club for devised people

 [Deviser Club](http://deviser.club/) is developed with the heart of publishers freedom and author's authority, with better audience experience.
 No overly complexified stuff here, simple is better than complex.